suleymanayaz/Maze-Game/README.md

-# ✨  Q-Learning Game ✨
+# ✨ Maze Game ✨

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)]()

-✨ Q-Learning Game An agent acting with the q learning algorithm tries to reach the target by overcoming the obstacles set by the user. .✨
+✨ Maze Game An agent acting with the q learning algorithm tries to reach the target by overcoming the obstacles set by the user. .✨
 ## Project Achievements

 - Q-Learning Algorithm